HVAC Inspection Checklist: 9 Lists For Quality, Efficient Inspections (+ Free Download)

 - Take note of any necessary heat pump repair work

-- Inspect the condenser coil
+- Inspect and clean the condenser coil

-- Inspect the evaporator coil
+- Inspect and clean the evaporator coil

 - Check the bearings and blower motor